-Students accepted to the School of Arts & Sciences-Newark will choose their testing and registration dates using Enrollment Pathway (admissions.rutgers.edu/pathway).
+Students accepted to the School of Arts & Sciences-Newark will choose their testing and SOAR dates using the Enrollment Dashboard on the MyRutgers portal.

 English Exam Exemption

-- New students who receive an average score of 550 or above on the written and verbal portions of the SAT on the old SAT Critical Reading exam (prior to March 2016)
+- Incoming first-year students who receive an average score of 550 or above on the written and verbal portions of the SAT on the old SAT Critical Reading exam (prior to March 2016)

-- New students who receive an average score of 580 or above on the on the new SAT Evidence-Based Reading and Writing exam (March 2016 to present)
+- Incoming first-year students who receive an average score of 580 or above on the on the new SAT Evidence-Based Reading and Writing exam (March 2016 to present)

-- New students who receive above 26 on the ACT
+- Incoming first-year students who receive above 26 on the ACT

 - New students accepted into the Honors College will be automatically placed in an honors level English Composition Course

-- New students who score a "4" or "5" on the AP English Language & Composition or English Literature & Composition
+- New students who scored a "4" or "5" on the AP English Language & Composition or English Literature & Composition

 - New students who have completed Rutgers University-Newark's equivalent of 21:640:106-109 or 21:640:211 or 21:640:114 or higher with a grade of "C" or higher

-Rutgers University welcomes students with disabilities into all of the University's educational programs.
-To begin the accommodation process, please complete the Registration form on the ODS website at https://ods.rutgers.edu/students/registration-form or call the Office of Disability Services at (973)353-5375.
+- Rutgers University welcomes students with disabilities into all of the University's educational programs.
+To begin the accommodation process, please complete the Registration form on the ODS website or call the Office of Disability Services at (973)353-5375.

-If you have a temporary injury or medical condition that will require accommodations for Orientation, Registration, and/or Placement Testing, please contact Disability Services (973)353-5375 or visit https://temporaryconditions.rutgers.edu/.
+- If you have a temporary injury, condition, or illness that will require adjustments for Orientation, Registration, and/or Placement Testing, please complete https://temporaryconditions.rutgers.edu/.